• Afhalen na 1 uur in een winkel met voorraad

 Omschrijving

 John of Rupescissa stands revealed as an innovative theorist and observant practitioner; he was not an "armchair" alchemist whose knowledge came only from textual sources.
-The clear evidence of his practice presented here provokes in turn a close reevaluation of the conditions of his nearly twenty-year confinement at a papal prison in Avignon where he learned and practiced much of his alchemy before writing the Book of Light.
+The clear evidence of his alchemical practice presented here provokes, in turn, a close reevaluation of the conditions of his sixteen years of confinement at a papal prison in Avignon, where he learned and practiced much of his alchemy before writing his Book of the Light.
+Historians of science and technology, medievalists, book historians, manuscript scholars, and many others will find new and important information in this third volume of the Ambix series Sources of Alchemy and Chemistry.

 Specificaties